What is the difference between a Department of Music and a School of Music?

 What advising is available from the Department to guide my process in the major?

-Once you take the Placement Exam and declare the Music Major, you will meet with a Student Services Advisor to refine your coursework plan and obtain your Advisor Code.
-The advisors will make sure you meet all major and University requirements and are able to graduate in a timely manner.
+When you declare the Music Major, you will meet with a Student Services Advisor to refine your program plan.
+The advisor will make sure you meet all major and University requirements and are able to graduate in a timely manner.
 In addition, students are encouraged to choose a faculty mentor according to your particular interests.

 Can I declare a concentration in composition, ethnomusicology, musicology, or performance?